hipe/tmx/pho-doc/documents/403-broad-objectives.md

 ## overview: broad objectives

-the broad objective of this subproject (codenamed "sakin agac" and badly in need of a real name) is to accomplish "publishing" on these terms:
+the broad objective of this subproject (codenamed "pho" then "TMX notebook" for now) is to accomplish "publishing" on these terms:

   - the main essential function of the blog is accomplished without a "backend" — it's just static assets.